sumit-ssr207/crl_assignment/README.md

 # CRL Assignment

+This assignment is deployed on AWS.
+URL is shared in the email.

 The goal of this project is to implement a user listing solution in Django.

 Assingment statement is included on homepage.